bpasanek/puzzlepoesis/README.md

 This repository will eventually house code for solving poetry puzzles (pentominoes and other) and related puzzle-poem games.
 Currently this readme file narrowly addresses a project involving Shakespeare's "procreation" sonnets (Sonnets 1 to 17).

 ### The Puzzle Solver: Overview
 Pentomino puzzles can be solved computationally.
-Katherine Holcomb has adapted and uploaded C++ code that leverages 4 different puzzle solving algorithms (DLX, 2.
+Katherine Holcomb has adapted and uploaded C++ code that leverages 4 different puzzle-solving algorithms (DLX, 2.
 MCH, EMCH, de Bruijn).
 Unpack the tarball polycube.tgz for code, modules, and makefiles.

 Katherine includes the following instructions:
 1. module load gcc/4.8.2  -- it *will not* link with the default 5.4.0 because boost was built with 4.8.2